pigeon23/large-scale-ai-engineering/README.md

 # TODO
 1. <del>add distributed checkpoint save and load</del>
-2. now dataset only return one text per sample, should concat multiple texts in one sample.
+2. <del>now dataset only return one text per sample, should concat multiple texts in one sample.
 But if using iterable dataset, distributedsampler doesn't work because it only supports indexed dataset.
-Either implement a sampler for distributed training or implement an indexed datset that concats texts.
+Either implement a sampler for distributed training or implement an indexed datset that concats texts.</del>
 3. evaluation dataset? split current dataset or simply look for another public dataset?
 4. performance evaluation method
 5. <del>tp model weight initialization under same random seed</del>